 From a financial perspective, 51% of monthly active podcast listeners in the U.S. have an annual household income of at least $75,000 compared to 38% of the general population.

 As this is a growing content platform, it means it’s a great opportunity for you to reach out to your target audience in one of the most effective ways.

-This Podcasting 101 guide will help you to launch your podcast in no-time.
-If you have been sitting on the sidelines and been thinking, should I launch my podcast and how should I do it, this guide is the answer to all your questions.
+This Podcasting 101 guide will help you to launch your podcast in no time.
+If you have been sitting on the sidelines and thinking, should I launch my podcast and how should I do it, this guide is the answer to all your questions.

 The Steps of starting a podcast: